CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

  - `https://arstechnica.com/science/2017/09/new-evidence-would-push-life-back-to-at-least-3-95-billion-years-ago/`
  - `https://arstechnica.com/science/2017/09/new-evidence-would-push-life-back-to-at-least-3-95-billion-years-ago/?comments=1&post=34078349`

 Whilst it's important to record exactly where we looked to find a particular link, it's also important that we represent content as consistently as possible.
 The above webpage has metadata indicating the Canonical URL.
-When we identify a Canonical URL we use this as the `subj_id` in the Event.
+When we identify a Canonical URL we use this URL as the `subj_id` in the Event.
 We store the URL we visited in the `subj.url` so you always know which URL we visited in the first place.

 ## Removing tracking URLs